abecms/abecms/README.md

 - the stateful manager of Abe has to become responsible of pagination of articles (huge performance boost)
 - A homepage will arrive (at last !) on the frontend
 - It will be possible to create filtered views on the manager frontend
-- Refactoring of the editor has to be done
+- Refactoring the editor has to be done
-- Unit testing will cover >60% of the code
-- A full functional test scenario from blog creation to article manipulation will be written
 - The load testing scenarii will be open sourced (based on Locust)
-- Bugfixing
 - Precompiling of templates has to be fully tested
 - since Abe has become stateful, clustering has been removed.
 Implement a solution to permit clusters of Abe
 - Add template creation from partials